fromholdio/silverstripe-resourceful/augment.md

 **Key Methods**:

 1. **`getValue()`**
     - Main entry point for value retrieval
     - Returns null if not enabled
     - Delegates to `getSourceValue()`

 2. **`getSourceValue(?string $source)`**
     - Retrieves value from specific source
     - Handles 'default' and 'none' special cases
-   - Tries method > field > relation in order
+    - **Tries method > field > relation in order** (this order is critical!)
     - Recursively traverses relations

 3. **`getMethodNameForSource(string $source)`**
     - Returns method name for source from `values` config
     - Methods prefixed with `->` in config
     - Checks if method exists on DataObject
     - Returns null if no method configured/exists

 4. **`getFieldNameForSource(string $source)`**
     - Returns field name for source from `values` config
     - Fields are plain strings (no `->` prefix)
     - Checks if field exists and is not a relation
     - Returns null if no field configured/exists

 5. **`getSourceRelation(?string $source): ?DataObject`**
     - Returns related object for source
     - Tries relation method > relation name > site fallback
     - Returns null if relation doesn't exist
     - Used for recursive value retrieval

+### Critical: Method > Field > Relation Priority

+**The order in `getSourceValue()` is crucial**:

+1. **First**: Check for method mapping in `values` config
+    - If found and method exists, call it on **current object**
+    - Return the result

+2. **Second**: Check for field mapping in `values` config
+    - If found and field exists, get it from **current object**
+    - Return the value

+3. **Third**: Check for relation mapping in `relations` config
+    - If found and relation exists, **traverse to related object**
+    - Create new Resourceful instance for related object
+    - Recursively call `getValue()` on it
+    - Return the result

+**Why This Matters**:
+- `values` config = get from **current object** (no traversal)
+- `relations` config = get from **different object** (traversal)
+- If both are configured for same source, `values` takes precedence

 ### Fallback Chains